 The Classic Cobb Salad

 There are a lot of components, but you can make all of them ahead of time and assemble when ready to eat.
-Prepare it on Sunday and enjoy it during the week for a main course dinner or lunch, or entertaining.
+Prepare it on Sunday and enjoy it during the week for dinner or lunch.

 Cobb Salad Components